Aechmea Fasciata - Long Lasting Color

 Individual leaves can grow to 15 in/37.5 cm in length, and bromeliad height can reach 20 in/50 cm.
 Urn Plants produce beautiful, pink bracts containing blue flowers that persist for 4 to 6 weeks.
 The blue flowers are short-lived and eventually turn red.

-Aechmea Fasciata (Urn Plant) Care Tips
+Aechmea Fasciata Plant Care

 Lighting Requirements